AxelkHellberg/erebrus-react-native-sdk/README.md

 - `children`: React nodes to be wrapped by the provider

+### Auth

+The authentication component that handles organization creation and token generation.

+#### Props

+- `onTokenReceived`: Callback function that receives the generated token
+- `theme`: Optional theme object for customization

 ### useVPN Hook

 A hook that provides access to VPN functionality.